SanekxArcs/Startupz-Landing-page/README.md

 Welcome to the official repository of the Startupz Landing Page.
 This project is a modern and sleek landing page designed for startups and businesses looking to make a strong online presence.

-# Made to showcase my front-end development skills for a company, this is a test.

 ## Features

 - **Full Responsive Design**: The landing page is designed to be fully responsive, ensuring a seamless experience across all devices.